 - Sfida all’ignoto (tr.
 Battle against the Unknown): Stranded on a mysterious island after an airplane crash, you have to find your way back to civilization, fighting against the forces of nature and against bad luck.

 All my games are free and cross-platform.
-You can play them on Windows, GNU/Linux, Mac OS, iOS, Android, Amiga OS and many other systems using a free interpreter, such as Gargoyle, Frotz or Text Fiction.
+You can play them on Windows, GNU/Linux, Mac, iOS, Android, Amiga and many other systems by using a free interpreter, such as Gargoyle, Frotz or Text Fiction.

 As an expert of gamification who uses to apply style and technique of the videogames to promotional and didactic works, I’ve developed many projects.
 Last spring, I worked with the students of the high-school “G. Marconi” of Imperia to make an educational text adventure that promotes structures and lessons of the institute.

 «Looking at graffiti on the city walls, how many times have we wondered who might have done it, when and why?
-The book Il muro [The wall] by Marco Vallarino, a young Italian writer and journalist at the newspaper Il Secolo XIX, gives an answer to these questions with a Bildungsroman story set in the milieu of Italian high school, street art and night-life.»
+The book Il cuore sul muro [The Heart on the Wall] by Marco Vallarino, a young Italian writer and journalist at the newspaper Il Secolo XIX, gives an answer to these questions with a Bildungsroman story set in the milieu of Italian high school, street art and night-life.»

-About my books, I think my most important work is the novel Il muro (The wall).
-It is a dark love story, which has some elements of the mystery novel and offers plenty of dramatic twists and much suspense.
+About my books, I think my most important work is the novel Il cuore sul muro (The Heart on the Wall), published in Italy in 2018 by the Rome-based All Around Edizioni.
+It is a dark love story which has some elements of the mystery novel and offers plenty of dramatic twists and much suspense.
 It is also a docu-fiction that explores the facts of and reasons for the graffiti war which took place in the Italian Riviera in 2003, when gangs of youngsters covered the city walls with myriads of graffiti.
 (Later, these young creative talents called “vandals that soil the city” came out of the original illegality to become respected personalities of the contemporary art world.)